 Besides saving time, an automated application process has another advantage.
 Sending one email to apply for a job is easy.
 Following this process is easy, too, but you might lose a few applicants along the way—and that’s OK.
 If candidates can’t follow a few simple directions, they’re probably not the people you want to hire.

 Thanks for spending time with us!
-We hope you picked up a few—or 25— ideas about how automation can make your business more organized and efficient.
+We hope you picked up a few—or 25— ideas about how business automation can boost organization and efficiency.